TAL was formally known as Tribal Perspectives and launched in 2007.

 To coincide with this move, the event was rebranded as Tribal Art London to reflect its new status as a leading, internationally-recognised fair showcasing more than 20 exhibitors and its importance to the UK community of specialist tribal art dealers, connoisseurs and collectors.

-In 2017 Tribal Art London (TAL) will be celebrating 10 years in the making.
+In 2017 Tribal Art London (TAL) celebrated 10 years in the making.